 Differences from OpenCL 1.1 to 1.2

 With the release of 1.2 there was also announced that (at least) two task forces will be erected.
 One of them will target integration in high-level programming languages, which tells me that phase 1 of creating the standard is complete and we can expect to go for OpenCL 2.0.
-I will discuss these phases in a follow-up and what you as a user, programmer or customer can expect and how you can act on it.
+I will discuss these phases in a follow-up and what you as a user, programmer or customer, can expect… and how you can act on it.

 New Kernel-functions